 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply, with gas meter located in the hall cupboard.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbing where seen is of PVC and copper.
-The sanitary fittings comprise a three piece suite in the bathroom.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Internal distribution pipes where seen appear to be PVC and copper.
+The sanitary arrangements comprise a three piece bathroom suite.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Heating and hat water Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system with the gas boiler located within the utility area and hot water cylinder located within the kitchen cupboard.
-Drainage Drainage covers etc were not lifted.
+Heating and hot water is by way of a gas fired combination boiler located within the utility area off the kitchen.
+Drainage Dueine are covered at a view and lifted Dramage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains.
+Assumed mains drainage to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+Any additional limits to inspection

+For flats / maisonettes

+Only the subject flat and internal communal areas giving access to the flat were inspected.